Superradiance-Mediated Photon Storage for Broadband Quantum Memory: Experimental Setup and measurements

 \subsection{Measurement and detection}

-The useful signals at the output of the probe arm include the input probe photons (in the absence of both atoms and control), superradiantly emitted probe photons (with atoms but without control), and stored-and-retrieved photons (with both atoms and control).~We detect these signals using time-resolved photon counting measurements, enabled by a single-photon-detector (SPD) and a time-to-digital converter (TDC), in the form of histograms of the detected photon counts with respect to their arrival times.~The SPD-TDC combination provided a better temporal resolution of the reemitted signal compared to the photodiode + oscilloscope pair in our setup.
+The useful signals at the output of the probe arm include the input probe photons (in the absence of both atoms and control), superradiantly emitted probe photons (with atoms but without control), and stored-and-retrieved photons (with both atoms and control).~We detect these signals using time-resolved photon counting measurements, enabled by a single-photon-detector (SPD) and a time-to-digital converter (TDC), in the form of histograms of the detected photon counts with respect to their arrival times.~The SPD-TDC combination provided both a better temporal resolution as well as a lower electronic noise-floor for our detection signals compared to a photodiode + oscilloscope pair.

-In a single run, we perform measurements during a 1 ms detection window by sending a sequence of $n_{\rm P}=$ 1,000 probe pulses (also write-read control if implementing SR memory) with a 1 $\mu$s-separation between consecutive pulses, for each preparation of the atomic cloud.
-By repeating several such prepare-and-measure cycles ($n_{\rm cyc}$), signal integration over a large number of trials is achieved ($n_{\rm cyc}n_{\rm P}$).
-Additional NDFs (providing up to 38 dB attenuation) are placed behind the MOT cell along the probe-output-path so that the average number of photons effectively reaching the SPD is below 1 ($\approx$ 0.5-0.7) thereby preventing the detector from going into the saturation mode (since $\bar{n}_{\rm in} \sim 10^3$).
-We calibrate $\bar{n}_{\rm in}$ by measuring probe counts in the absence of atomic cloud, following the procedure in our earlier studies~\cite{saglamyurek2018coherent,saglamyurek2019single,saglamyurek2021storing}
+In a single experimental cycle, after preparing the cold ensemble, we perform measurement-and-detection during a 1 ms window by sending a sequence of 1000 probe pulses (also 1000 write-read control pulses when implementing memory) with a 1 $\mu$s-separation between consecutive pulses.
+The measurement-and-detection stage is followed by a 200 ms of `wait-time' before the next experimental cycle begins.
+By repeating several such prepare-and-measure cycles ($n_{\rm cyc}$), signal integration over a large number of trials is obtained ($n_{\rm cyc}\times 10^3$).